 Of these DevSecOps toolchain characteristics, what does your team need?
 Consider carefully and get input across disciplines.
 Teams must work collaboratively to create a managed state model that supports current and future needs.

 Oliver makes some suggestions based on his work with Cloudogu.
 The Cloudogu EcoSystem is a platform that provides standardized architecture and automated cloud services for integrated toolchains.
-Sonatype’s Nexus IQ and Nexus Repository Manager are two tools baked into Cloudogu’s customizable dashboard.
+Sonatype IQ and Sonatype Nexus Repository are two tools baked into Cloudogu's customizable dashboard.

 Interestingly, the German government is one of Cloudogu's biggest customers.
 This enables government departments to build digital-first, self-service portals for contractors and citizens.